AusClimateService/npcp/reports/phase1/phase1_report.md

 biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying bias correction.

-TODO: Explain that the ECDFm biases can be reduced (to the point they are comparable to QME) by applying limiting precipitation qnatile increases to 50% as the QME method does.

 <p align="center">
     <img src="pr_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">
     <br>